libsidplayfp/combined-waveforms/README.md

 ~~~
 _shift activated by bit 19_

+While the test bit is held high shift phase 1 is repeated at every cycle.
+After some time, depending on technology and temperature, the bits turn high, as the input of the inverters is left floating.

 ~~~
      |      |                bit n     |   bit n+1
      | test | LC c1 c2    latch output | latch output